 I. Rationale

-The purpose of this document is to outline procedures for an appeal and to specify recourse available to graduate students who believe that decisions have adversely influenced their progress in graduate school.
-It is the intent of Ball State University to address and resolve fairly and expeditiously appeals of graduate students.
+The purpose of this document is to outline procedures for an appeal and to specify recourse available to graduate students who believe that decisions have adversely influenced their progress in graduate school, including decisions regarding the termination of a graduate assistantship.
+It is the intent of Ball State University to address and resolve fairly and expeditiously appeals of graduate students at the lowest possible level.
 Students should refer to the Code of Student Rights and Responsibilities for more information.

 II.
 Parties in the Appeal